puckel/docker-airflow/README.md

 Check out the [Airflow documentation](http://airflow.readthedocs.io/en/latest/howto/set-config.html#setting-configuration-options) for more details

-You can also define connections via environment variables by prefixing them with `AIRFLOW_CONN_` - for example `AIRFLOW_CONN_POSTGRES_MASTER=postgres://user:password@localhost:5432/master` for a connection called "postgres_master".
+You can also define connections via environment variables by prefixing them with `AIRFLOW_CONN_` - for example `AIRFLOW_CONN_MYSQL_MASTER=mysql://user:password@localhost:5432/master` for a connection called "mysql_master".
 The value is parsed as a URI.
 This will work for hooks etc, but won't show up in the "Ad-hoc Query" section unless an (empty) connection is also created in the DB

 ## Custom Airflow plugins